Brennall/HFH-SRD/Chapter05.md

 This spell creates the visual illusion of an object, creature, or force, as visualized by the caster, up to a maximum size of 20'x20'x20'.
 The illusion does not create sound, smell, texture, or temperature.
 The caster can move the image within the limits of the size of the effect.
 The image persists so long as the caster concentrates upon it.

 If used to create the illusion of one or more creatures, they will have an Armor Class of 0 and will disappear if hit in combat.
 If used to simulate an attack spell or an attacking creature, the illusory damage done will be equivalent to the normal damage for any attack form simulated.
 A successful save versus Spells, however, will allow victims to avoid all damage.
 Illusory damage is not real.
-Those “killed” or injured will realize they are unharmed (at least from this spell) after 1d3 rounds.
+Those "killed" or injured will realize they are unharmed (at least from this spell) after 1d3 rounds.

 ### Polymorph Other	Range:	60'

 Arcane 4	Duration:	permanent

 This spell allows the caster to change one target into another form of living creature.
-The assumed form can’t have more Hit Dice than caster’s level, and must have fewer than twice the Hit Dice of the old form.
+The assumed form can't have more Hit Dice than caster's level, and must have fewer than twice the Hit Dice of the old form.
 Incorporeal or gaseous forms cannot result from a polymorph other.
 Unlike polymorph self, the transformed target also gains the alignment, behavioral and mental traits, any physical attacks, and special, supernatural or spell-like abilities of the new form, in addition to the physical capabilities and statistics of such.
 If the new form is substantially less intelligent, the target may not remember its former life.
 The spell cannot create a duplicate of a specific individual.

 The target creature will have the same number of hit points it previously had, regardless of the Hit Dice of the form assumed.
 Incorporeal or gaseous creatures are immune to this spell, as noted above.
 A creature with shape changing abilities such as a doppleganger can revert to its natural form in one round.

 Unwilling targets that successfully make a saving throw versus Spells are not affected.
-The spell is permanent until dispelled by dispel magic or the creature is slain, at which time the target’s corpse reverts to its original form.
+The spell is permanent until dispelled by dispel magic or the creature is slain, at which time the target's corpse reverts to its original form.

 ### Polymorph Self	Range:	self

 Arcane 4	Duration:	6 turns plus 1 turn per level

 This spell allows the caster to change into another form of living creature.
-The assumed form can’t have more Hit Dice than the caster's level.
-The caster can’t assume an incorporeal or gaseous form.
+The assumed form can't have more Hit Dice than the caster's level.
+The caster can't assume an incorporeal or gaseous form.
 If slain, the caster reverts to his original form.

 The caster gains the physical capabilities and statistics of the new form but retains his own mental abilities.
 He also gains all physical attacks possessed by the form but does not gain any special, supernatural or spell-like abilities.
 Dragon breath is a special ability, for instance, so were the caster to assume the form of a dragon he could use the dragon's normal claw, bite, and tail swipe attacks, but not the dragon's breath.